coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 We sense meaning with finger-feeling, *fingerspitzengefühl*.
 The meaning waxes and wanes in importance.
 We cannot force it to remain in place.
 Nor, often, can we precisely define or express it.
+The sensed meaning often remains irreducibly confusing, in a particularly annoying way.

+Gautama's definition of life as *dukkha* is often translated as *suffering* but is better translated as *dissatisfying*, and the confusing, transitory qualities of meaningful experience contributes no small part of the *dukkha* of life.

 Experiencing many small meanings, in a highly context-dependent way, becomes a skill, an appreciation and cultivation of many forms of excellence.